coleifer/peewee/docs/peewee/postgres.rst

 For large result sets, server-side (named) cursors stream rows from the server rather than loading the entire result into memory.
 Rows are fetched transparently from the server as you iterate.
+A regular cursor, by contrast, buffers the complete result set on the client at execute time, even when iterating with :meth:`~BaseQuery.iterator`.

 Refer to your driver documentation for details: